-Write your Roll Numbers exactly as it is in your Admission Certificate in ink in the boxes provided for this purpose.
+Write your Roll Numbers exactly as it is in your e-Admission Certificate with black ball pen in the boxes provided for this purpose.
 Do not omit any zero(s) which may be there.

-The next step is to find out the approriate subject code from the Time Table.
+The next step is to find out the appropriate subject code from the Time Table.
 Now encode the Test Booklet Series, Subject Code and the Roll Number in the circles provided for this purpose.
 Do the encoding with black ball pen.
 The name of the Centre need not be encoded.

-Writing and encoding of Test Booklet Series is to be done after receiving the Test Booklet and confirming the Booklet Series from the same
+Writing and encoding of Test Booklet Series is to be done after receiving the Test Booklet and confirming the Booklet Series from the same.

-For English paper of 'A' Test Booklet Series you have to encode the subject code, which is 01.
-Do it thus.
+For Mathematics \ subject paper of 'A' Test Booklet Series you have to encode the subject code, which is 01.
+Do it thus:

-पुस्तिका क्रम (ए) विषय 0 1
+पुस्तिका क्रम (ए) Booklet Series (A) विषय 0 1

-Booklet Series (A) Subject
+Booklet Series (A) Subject • 0

-• • 0

-® 1 •

-© 2 2
+0 2 ě

-© 3 3
+B 3 3

-(4) (4)

-6 5

-® ®

-Ø Ø

-(8) (8)
+Ô 5 6 () ()

+D Ō ® () ()

-9 (9)
+9 9

-All that is required is to blacken completely the circle marked 'A' below the Booklet Series and below the subject code blacken completely the Circles for "0" (in the first vertical column) and "1" (in the second vertical column).
-You should then encode the Roll No. 081276.
-Do it thus
+All that is required is to blacke completely the circle marked 'A' belo the Booklet Series and below the subje code blacken completely the Circles for "0" (in the first vertical column) and " (in the second vertical column).
+Yo should then encode the Roll No 0812769.
+Do it thus similarly :

-Important: Please ensure that you have carefully encoded your subject, Test Booklet series and Roll Num ber

-\This is just illustrative and may not be relevant to your Examination
+Important : Please ensure that you have carefully encoded your subject, Test Booklet series and Roll Number.
+This is just illustrative and may not be relevant to your Examination.